QuantiModo/quantimodo-android-chrome-ios-web-app/docs/sass.md

     Example: `_variable-settings.scss`

 3. Go to the `www/scss/app.scss`.
-You will see a comement that says `// Partials` followed by a list of import statements.
+You will see a comment that says `// Partials` followed by a list of import statements.
 At the bottom of the list add `@import 'your-file-name';` The `_` and `.scss` extension must be omitted.
 4. Run `gulp watch` from the command line.
 This will do two things:

     First, take all files in the `www/scss` directory and merge them into one minified file thanks to the import statements in `www/scss/app.scss`.
 This file is called `app.min.css` and is located at `www/css/app.min.css`.
 The benefit of doing this is only one HTTP request has to be made in order to load all of your stylesheets into the project.